isomerpages/moe-taonan/_ccas/体能运动 Physical Sports/英式女篮 (女) Netball (Girls).md

 third_nav_title: 体能运动 Physical Sports
 variant: tiptap
 ---
-<p>TNS <strong>Netball CCA</strong> is a team sport emphasising team spirit
+<p>TNS <strong>Netball (Girls) CCA</strong> is a team sport emphasising team
-and building.
+spirit and building.
 The girls bond and build friendships during their training sessions and also acquire the skills of the game.
 Through their team efforts and camaraderie, the girls have found netball fun and exciting.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>